devitam/devitam.github.io/_pages/about.md

   - /about.html
 ---

 This is Mariano Devita's home on the web!
-Haciendo el máster en economía en [UdeSA](https://udesa.edu.ar/)
+Pegar links: Haciendo el máster en economía en [UdeSA](https://udesa.edu.ar/departamento-de-economia/maestria-en-economia)

 <!-- A data-driven personal website
 ======